laurelherting/react-full-stack-list/README.md

 ______________________

 Getting started:
-Clone this repo using git clone.
+Clone this repo using git clone with HTTPS: https://github.com/harmonsoftwaresolutions/List.git

 Run npm install to install the dependencies.